roshanikhandelwal/Result-Processing-System/README.md

 This project computes the result(OGPA) of given semester and shows the marks of same.

-You can run the project by doing this:
+You can run the project by following the steps mentioned below -

 1. Run com.company folder directly which contains all the files,all the java files are in same package names "com.company".